BabylonJS/OldDocumentationSite/content/How_To/environment/Physically_Based_Rendering.md

 ![Preferences](/img/How_To/environment/Lys_DefaultSettings_Prefs.png)

-In the export window, you can chose the appropriate options (setting DDS to 32 bit should be done last as we have seen it defaulting back to 8 bits otherwise):
+In the export window, you can chose the appropriate options (setting DDS to 32 bits should be done last as we have seen it defaulting back to 8 bits otherwise):

 ![ExportSettings](/img/How_To/environment/Lys_DefaultSettings_Export.png)